jhuus/BriteKit/command-reference.md

                                   Otherwise do an exhaustive search.
   --runs INTEGER                  Use the average score of this many runs in
                                   each case.
 Default = 1.
+  --extract                       Extract new spectrograms before training, to
+                                  tune spectrogram parameters.
+  --notrain                       Iterate on inference only, using checkpoints
+                                  from the last training run.
+  --classes TEXT                  Path to CSV containing class names for extract
+                                  option.
+Default is all classes.
   --help                          Show this message and exit.
 ```
 ### britekit wav2mp3